March of the Family with God for Liberty

 Women march with a banner that reads "Brazil will not be a new Cuba."

-The March of the Family with God for Liberty (Portuguese: Marcha da Família com Deus pela Liberdade) was the common name for a series of public demonstrations that took place between March 19 and June 8, 1964 in Brazil in response to what was considered, by the military and conservative sectors of society, a communist threat posed by the actions of radical groups and by the speech at a rally given by then-president João Goulart on March 13 of that same year.
+The March of the Family with God for Liberty (Marcha da Família com Deus pela Liberdade) was the common name for a series of public demonstrations that took place between March 19 and June 8, 1964, in Brazil in response to what was described, by the military and conservative sectors of society, a communist threat posed by the actions of radical groups and by the speech at a rally given by then-president João Goulart on March 13 of that same year.

-In the previous days, Goulart signed two decrees allowing the expropriation of land in a ten-kilometer strip along highways, railways and dams and transferring control of five oil refineries operating in the country to the federal government.
-In addition, he promised to carry out the so-called basic reforms, a series of administrative, agrarian, financial and tax reforms, to guarantee what Goulart called social justice, based on the social function of land and urban developments, long-standing demands that were widely felt in society at the time.
-With his incendiary speech, he promoted insubordination, inciting Marine sergeants to mutiny in the barracks, Goulart anticipated an alleged urban reform and the implementation of a tax on large fortunes.
-In the context of the Cold War and the polarization between the United States and the Soviet Union, these ideas were seen as a step towards the implementation of a socialist dictatorship.
+In the previous days, Goulart had signed two decrees allowing the expropriation of land in a ten-kilometer strip along highways, railways and dams and transferring control of five oil refineries operating in the country to the federal government.
+In addition, he had promised to carry out the so-called basic reforms, a series of administrative, agrarian, financial and tax reforms, to guarantee what Goulart called social justice, based on the social function of land and urban developments, long-standing demands that were widely felt in society at the time.
+He had also conducted moderate reforms in the same spirit for years before that.
+The United States government and the Brazilian right wing viewed these ideas as threats to their interests and, in the context of the Cold War and the polarization between the United States and the Soviet Union, their propaganda presented them as a step towards the implementation of a socialist dictatorship.

 Various social groups, including the clergy, businesspeople and various political sectors organized marches, bringing a considerable number of people to the streets with the aim of overthrowing the Goulart government.
 The first of the marches took place on March 19 – the day of Saint Joseph, the patron saint of families – in São Paulo and brought together between 300 and 500 thousand people.
 It was organized by groups such as the Women's Campaign for Democracy (CAMDE), the Women's Civic Union (UCF), the Fraternal Urban and Rural Friendship, and the Brazilian Rural Society, among others, and also received support from the Federation of Industries of the State of São Paulo (FIESP) and the controversial Institute of Research and Social Studies (IPES).
 At the time, the "Manifesto to the People of Brazil" was distributed, calling for Goulart's removal from the presidency.
 After the military coup that deposed the president on April 1, the marches were renamed the "Victory Marches".
 The largest of them, organized by CAMDE in Rio de Janeiro, brought about a million people to the streets on April 2, 1964.